exelix11/SysDVR/readme.md

 [![](https://img.shields.io/github/downloads/exelix11/SysDVR/total)](https://github.com/exelix11/SysDVR/releases)
 [![Contributing](https://img.shields.io/badge/supporting-patreon-f96854)](https://www.patreon.com/exelix11)

-**This is a WIP readme/guide for SysDVR V3 that has not been released yet, if you're looking for latest stable version head to the [readme file of the master branch](https://github.com/exelix11/SysDVR/blob/master/readme.md)**

-This is an experimental sysmodule that allows capturing the running game output to a pc via USB or network connection.\
+This is an experimental sysmodule that allows capturing the running game output to a pc via USB or network connection.

-Before opening issues make sure to read the full readme, the tips and commmon issues sections in particular.
+**Make sure to read the full readme, the tips and commmon issues sections in particular.
+If you need help ask on Discord/Gbatemp, use the issue tracker only for reporting actual bugs.**

 ## Features/Limitations
 - **Video quality is fixed to 720p @ 30fps with h264 compression (hardware limit)**